Skip navigation

 David Stewart is Associate Professor of Romantic Literature.

 David joined Northumbria in 2009, having previously taught at the University of Glasgow.
 His first degree, in English and Philosophy, was from the University of Stirling.
 After this he studied for a Masters and a PhD at the University of Glasgow.
-He is a Fellow of the Higher Education Academy.
+He is a Fellow of the English Association and a Fellow of the Higher Education Academy.
+He teaches widely across English Literature.
+He has supervised 5 PhDs on topics including Scottish Literature, Periodicals, and Romantic London.

 His research focuses on the literature and culture of the Romantic period.
-He has published books on the literary magazines of the 1810s and 1820s, and the poetry of the 1820s and 1830s.
-Current work explores the Anglo-Scottish Borderlands.
-His work focuses on poetics, print culture, book history, landscape, and the environment.
+He has published books on the literary magazines of the 1810s and 1820s, the poetry of the 1820s and 1830s, and the 1830s as a decade of transition.
+His work focuses on poetics, print culture, book history, and landscape.

 David Stewart